SAP-samples/teched2025-AD166/exercises/ex8/README.md

 ### Exercise 8.1 - Add a Card to SensorStatus.view.xml

-📋 **Action Required**: Enhance the sensor status view with card components.
+📋 **Next Step**: Enhance the sensor status view with card components.

 1. **Open the SensorStatus view**